01/09/2015: The opportunity to apply for the 2015 NECHA Grant begins today!

-The NECHA Grant grant was created and designed to assist schools who seek to improve the quality and delivery of student health services as well as promote innovative health programming within New England’s college health community.
-Grant projects are funded at levels up to $2500.
+The NECHA Grant Committee is currently accepting grant proposals for the 2014-2015 academic year.
+This grant was created and designed to assist schools who seek to improve the quality and delivery of student health services as well as promote innovative health programming within New England’s college health community.
+Grant projects are funded at levels up to $1500.
 The total number and size of awards will be based on merit, need, and the number of proposals received.
 Projects that involve student participation and a multi-disciplined/multi-departmental approach to shared concerns are especially encouraged.
 Award monies should not be used to cover indirect costs for the receiving institution.
-The grantee(s) will present their proposal and outcomes during the 2015 NECHA Annual Meeting.
+The grantee(s) will present their proposal and outcomes during the NECHA Annual Meeting in 2016 in Newport, RI.

 Two institutions, Framingham State College and Providence College, were awarded grants in 2013.
-They will be presenting at this fall’s 2014 Annual Meeting.
+They presented their projects at the 2014 Annual Meeting.

 Bridge to Health: Practical Support for Students with Mental Health and Health Symptoms to Increase Physical Activity and Exercise